• Increase font size

-Skin Cancer Risks by the National Cancer Institute
+This interactive site by the National Cancer Institute is about cancer risk

-This interactive site by the National Cancer Institute is about cancer risk.
 It will help you make informed decisions about how you can lower your cancer risk.

 Understanding the Skin Cancer Risk Tool

 Check the risk factors that apply to you to build your own list.
-Then go to Step 3 to learn what you can do to reduce your risk for factors in your list.
+Then go to step 3 to learn what you can do to reduce your risk for factors in your list.
 After you build your list, you can print it out and take it with you to your doctor.

 Skin Cancer Risk Sheet Published by the National Cancer Institute.